-Both the mumps and measles are well known as a childhood illness.
-Many years ago, before vaccinations, they were common, particularly with the pediatric population.
-Incidences of both mumps and measles decreased following the development of immunizations.
+Both mumps and measles are well known as childhood illnesses.
+Many years ago, before vaccinations, they were common, particularly in the pediatric population.
+Incidences of both diseases decreased following the development of mumps and measles immunizations.
 However, since the beginning of this decade, there have been some increased occurrences seen in both diseases.

 (Centers for Disease Control and Prevention [CDC], 2017a).

 Cases of mumps in the United States have generally been low, with outbreaks occurring in 2006 and continuing into 2018.
 Many of these outbreaks have occurred in communities or settings in which there is close contact.
 Notably, many college and university campuses have had mumps outbreaks (CDC, 2019b).
 For individuals who have been properly vaccinated, mumps may occur if there is prolonged and close contact with an infected individual.
 The mumps vaccine does reduce the likelihood of contracting the mumps by nine times those who are unvaccinated (CDC, 2017b).